H-1B Visa Technology Intern Jobs

 What happens if I'm on OPT and my technology intern H-1B isn't selected in the lottery?

 If your OPT expires before October 1, you'll need to stop working unless your employer resubmits in the next lottery cycle and you can bridge the gap through other authorized status.
-Some candidates pursue cap-exempt employers or explore alternative visa categories such as O-1 if their technical work demonstrates extraordinary ability.
+Some candidates pursue cap-exempt employers or explore alternative visa categories such as O-1 visa if their technical work demonstrates extraordinary ability.
 USCIS provides guidance on status options following an unsuccessful lottery selection.